OutSystems/docs-product/src/setup-maintain/setup/cache-invalidation/enable-tls.md

     If the section **does not** exist, you can add it automatically by doing the following:

     1. Open Configuration Tool.
-    1. Open the Cache tab and fill in the configuration values for the RabbitMQ service.
+    1. Open the **Cache** tab and fill in the configuration values for the RabbitMQ service.
-    1. Close the Configuration Tool and, in the "Configuration changed" dialog box, confirm that you wish to save your changes by clicking "Yes".
+    1. Close the Configuration Tool and, in the **Configuration changed** dialog box, confirm that you wish to save your changes by clicking **Yes**.

     The `CacheInvalidationConfiguration` section should now exist in `server.hsconf`.

 1. In `server.hsconf`, set the value of the `TlsServerCanonicalName` parameter in the `CacheInvalidationConfiguration` section to the certificate canonical name.

-1. Open Configuration Tool and click "Apply and Exit" to apply the new setting.
+1. Open Configuration Tool and click **Apply and Exit** to apply the new setting.